RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 > Authors have a lesson to teach legal scholars and lawyers alike about the human condition, and the law's effect on it.
 Such scholars tend to cite authors like Franz Kafka, Albert Camus, Herman Melville, Fyodor Dostoevsky, and Charles Dickens.
 The fictional situations presented in literature, these scholars assert, can tell a great deal about political and social situations, and the individual that often find themselves before the court.

-### Law AS Literature
+### Law *As* Literature

-Less obvious but equally interesting is studying Law AS Literature, which means the class considers what literary techniques WORK when representing clients by writing and telling stories.
+Less obvious but equally interesting is studying Law *as* Literature, which means the class considers what literary techniques work when representing clients by writing and telling stories.
 I might make the argument that every case is a story, and every story is a case
 (protagonist, antagonist, being compared to plaintiff and defendant, or vice versa).
-Or we might ask: how does The Declaration of Independence WORK as a piece of literature?
+Or we might ask: how does The Declaration of Independence work as a piece of literature?
 What rhetorical gimmicks does it employ to make its case?
-What literary techniques does it use to persuade, not just Tories and colonists, but US?
+What literary techniques does it use to persuade, not just Tories and colonists, but us?
-Indeed how does it persuade THE AGES and the future generations it was clearly addressing?
+Indeed how does it persuade *the ages* and the future generations it was clearly addressing?

 Law *as* literature scholars critique and analyze legal writing as a form of literature.